-The bonding material is like your natural teeth surface in that it can stain over time.
+The bonding material is like your natural teeth surface; it can stain over time.
 Unlike natural teeth, however, traditional whitening techniques won’t work on the bonding material.
 Though it’s resilient, bonding material can also chip or break.
 Try to avoid biting down on hard foods with your bonded tooth.
-Chewing ice and hard candies makes it more likely that the material will chip.
+Chewing ice and hard candies makes the material more likely to chip.

 How do I take care of bonded teeth?

 Dental bonding is a pretty low-maintenance procedure.
-Simply keep up with regular brushing and flossing, as well as visiting your dentist regularly.
-If there are any issues developing with the bonding material, your dentist can catch them ahead of time and make sure they’re remedied.
+Simply keep up with regular brushing and flossing and visit your dentist regularly.
+If any issues are developing with the bonding material, your dentist can catch them ahead of time and make sure they’re remedied.

 Is dental bonding noticeable?

 When it comes to the way it feels in your mouth, dental bonding may feel odd for the first week or two.
 It feels like your tooth is somehow bigger, but it’ll start to feel natural after this initial period.